7 Common Causes Of Car Shakes When Accelerating: Easy Fixing

 To avoid that, get your car aligned at the same time as you get your winter tires on or at least once a year.
-Paying for an unnecessary alignment every year or so is still a lot cheaper than having to buy a new full set of tires.
+Paying for an alignment every year or so is still a lot cheaper than having to buy a full set of new tires.

-I know, wheel bearings aren’t really part of the suspension system but I decided to include them here since they are placed inside the knuckle and consequently, will often be heard and felt through the shock absorbers and coil springs.
+I know, wheel bearings aren’t really part of the suspension system but I decided to include them here since they are placed inside the knuckle.
+Consequently, they will often be heard and felt through the shock absorbers and coil springs.

 It’s safe to say that almost any faulty component inside the gearbox can make it vibrate, jerk or stutter, and transfer the vibration to the rest of the car.

-Improperly balanced input and output shafts, worn out drums, incorrect oil level can all cause added restriction, vibrations, and incorrect gear shifts.
+Improperly balanced input and output shafts, worn-out drums, incorrect oil levels can all cause added restrictions, vibrations, and incorrect gear shifts.

 On a manual transmission, a spotted or uneven flywheel can provoke significant vibrations but can also damage the clutch in a few months.
 The vibrations will be felt when the clutch is not in use and when changing gears.